-As part of its action on the Navy's FY2020 budget, Congress passed two legislative provisions relating to U.S. content requirements for certain components of each FFG(X).
+As part of its action on the Navy's FY2020 budget, Congress passed two legislative provisions relating to U.S. content requirements for certain components of each FFG-62 class ship.

-The FFG(X) program presents several potential oversight issues for Congress, including the following:
+The FFG-62 program presents several potential oversight issues for Congress, including the following:

-- the potential impact of the COVID-19 (coronavirus) situation on the execution of U.S. military shipbuilding programs, including the FGFG(X) program; - the accuracy of the Navy's estimated unit procurement cost for the FFG(X), particularly when compared to the known unit procurement costs of other recent U.S. surface combatants; - whether to fund the procurement in FY2021 of one FFG(X) (the Navy's request), no FFG(X), or two FFG(X)s; - whether to build FFG(X)s at a single shippard at any one time (the Navy's baseline plan), or at two or three shippards; - whether the Navy has appropriately defined the required capabilities and growth margin of the FFG(X). - whether to take any further legislative action regarding U.S. content requirements for FFG(X)s; - technical risk in the FFG(X) program; - the potential industrial-base impacts of the FFG(X) program for shipyards and supplier firms in the context of other Navy and Coast Guard shipbuilding programs.
+- the accuracy of the Navy's estimated unit procurement cost for the FFG-62 class ship, particularly when compared to the known unit procurement costs of other recent U.S. surface combatants: - the potential impact of the COVID-19 (coronavirus) situation on the execution of U.S. military shipbuilding programs, including the FGFG(X) program; - whether to fund the procurement in FY2021 of one FFG-62 class ship (the Navy's request), no FFG-62, or two FFG-62s; - whether to build FFG-62s at a single shipyard at any one time (the Navy's baseline plan), or at two or three shipyards; - whether the Navy has appropriately defined the required capabilities and growth margin of the FFG-62. - whether to take any further legislative action regarding U.S. content requirements for FFG-62s; - technical risk in the FFG-62 program; - the potential industrial-base impacts of the FFG-62 program for shipyards and supplier firms in the context of other Navy and Coast Guard shipbuilding programs.